-(4) The University has a number of 'very small RPAs' weighing between 100g-2kgs which are primarily used for education, research and marketing purposes.

-(5) RPAs outside this weight category should be discussed with the Policy Owner and the Risk Management Office prior to purchase.

-(6) Applications for use must be made in accordance with the prescriptions set out below.
-Additional information or requirements may be imposed based on the size and risk category of the RPA and proposed flight operation.

-(7) All RPA's owned by the University must be registered with CASA using La Trobe's Aviation Reference Number (ARN).
-Refer to Part C of this Policy for more details.

-(8) All LTU RPA's operators must hold either a Remote Pilot Licence (RePL) or have an RPA operator accreditation unless the RPA is being flown for fun.

-(9) All LTU RPA operators must submit evidence of a Remote Pilot License (RePL) or RPA operator accreditation to Infrastructure and Operations via ioservicedesk@latrobe.edu.au before flying a RPA for business purposes.

-(10) Where a RPA is being flown for fun, the operator must review and understand the CASA drone safety rules before operating the RPA.

-(11) The University does not a hold a Remotely Piloted Aircraft Operator's Certificate (ReOC), therefore LTU staff are not permitted to:

-- a. operate as a drone service provider; and - b. earn money for hire or reward; and - c. operate outside the drone safety rules unless the operation is a permitted activity within the RPA operator accreditation.

-(12) Permitted RPA operator accreditation activities, where a RPA is less than 25kg include:

-- a. selling photos or videos taken from a drone - b. inspecting industrial equipment, construction site or infrastructure - c. monitoring, surveillance or security services - d. research and development - e. any drone activities on behalf La Trobe University

-(13) The RPA operator remains responsible for:

-- a. ensuring compliance with all applicable laws and regulations; and - b. satisfying the University that any proposed flight operations will be managed in strict adherence to the Standard Operating Conditions.

-(14) Failure to comply with this Policy, or applicable laws and regulations could result not only in disciplinary action but also enforcement action taken against the University and the pilot and may be subject to civil and criminal penalties.

-(15) Any detected or suspected breaches of the Civil Aviation Safety Regulations 1988 or other applicable laws or regulations must be reported in accordance with the Compliance Management Policy.

-(16) Infrastructure and Operations is responsible for ensuring the RPA database is kept up to date with the names of licensed/accredited LTU RPA operators.

-(17) LTU RPA operators must retain records to demonstrate:

-- a.
-A record of flight time

-- b.
-Time in service

-- c.
-Maintenance performed

-- d.
-Any defects and abnormalities that affected operations

-- e.
-Any incidents or accidents

-- f.
-Any other useful information

-(18) LTU RPA Operator's records may be audited by Infrastructure and Operations to ensure compliance with record keeping requirements.
+- (7) All LTU RPA's operators must hold a vaild Remote Pilot Licence (RePL) or have an RPA operator accreditation unless the RPA is being flown for fun. - (8) All LTU RPA operators must submit evidence of a Remote Pilot License (RePL) or RPA operator accreditation to Infrastructure and Operations via ioservicedesk@latrobe.edu.au before flying a RPA for business purposes. - (9) Where a RPA is being flown for fun, the operator must review and understand the CASA drone safety rules before operating the RPA. - (10) The University does not a hold a Remotely Piloted Aircraft Operator's Certificate (ReOC), therefore LTU staff are not permitted to: - a. operate as a drone service provider; and - b. earn money for hire or reward; and - c. operate outside the drone safety rules unless the operation is a permitted activity within the RPA operator accreditation. - (11) Permitted RPA operator accreditation activities, where a RPA is less than 25kg include: - a. selling photos or videos taken from a drone - b. inspecting industrial equipment, construction site or infrastructure - c. monitoring, surveillance or security services - d. research and development - e. any drone activities on behalf La Trobe University - (12) The RPA operator remains responsible for: - a. ensuring compliance with all applicable laws and regulations; and - b. satisfying the University that any proposed flight operations will be managed in strict adherence to the Standard Operating Conditions (CASA Part 107). - (13) All LTU RPA operators must have a risk assessment in place for the use of RPA's.
+The risk assessment must consider emergency response procedures such as loss of GPS signal, communication failure, or in-flight malfunction.

-Part B - Third Party RPAs and Operators
+Part B - LTU RPAs Registration and Maintenance